 Presidents have there been during the Queen's reign?

 Queen Elizabeth II

-has seen 12 different Prime Ministers since she became Queen:
+has worked with 13 different Prime Ministers since she became

 There have been 12 US Presidents during her reign: